CalCOFI/rCRUX/README.md

                 organism = c("1476529", "7776"), return_table = FALSE)
 ```

 This results in 111500 blast seed returns, note the default generated 1047.
-This assumes the user is not throttled by memory limitations.
+This of course assumes the user is not throttled by memory limitations.

 Example output can be found [here](/examples/12S_V5F1_generated_9-21-22).

-### Table of available options
+#### Table of available options

 **Need to check for accuracy and completeness**